Ugly Produce Home Delivery Comes to Central Montgomery County

 We work with farmers and wholesalers to recover their surplus, or cosmetically imperfect, produce and deliver it to subscribers every week at an affordable price.
 For every box of produce we deliver, we donate or subsidize produce to fight hunger in our communities.

 Already we have recovered over 2 million pounds of produce, donated 450 thousand pounds, and been featured on Shark Tank.

 Recovered produce is fruits and vegetables that would otherwise go to waste for aesthetic or logistic imperfections.
 Grocery stores will reject produce that may be an odd shape, color, size, over-produced or generally inconvenient.
 Hungry Harvest is able to rescue this produce, package it in variety boxes, and deliver it directly to consumers.

 Our boxes come in a variety of sizes and options, including fruit-only, vegetable-only, and organic.
 Customers can also customize their orders by excluding produce they dislike and adding-on special products, like recovered apple cider, basil, coffee beans, granola, and pesto.

 Evan Lutz founded Hungry Harvest in the basement of his University of Maryland dorm room in 2014.
 He began by packing bags of produce himself and delivering to 30 customers.
 A few months later, Evan’s idea was validated on Shark Tank when he struck a deal with Robert Herjavec.
-Now the Hungry Harvest team is up to 11 and delivering across Maryland, Virginia, Pennsylvania and New Jersey.
+Now the Hungry Harvest team is up to 17 and delivering across Maryland, Virginia, Pennsylvania, New Jersey, and soon Miami.

 Hunger and Food Waste Statistics